enterspeedhq/enterspeed-docs/docs/getting-started.md

 We do this by using our Schema designer.
 Here you can combine data from multiple sources and select which data you want to be available to the front-end.

+Once the data is transformed it gets stored in a high-performance Redis database across multiple geographical regions.

 ***[Go to the Transforming data section.](./transform)***

 ### Delivering data
 The data is now available to fetch via the Enterspeed Delivery API.

+Like working with any other APIs, it's extremely easy to integrate into your front-end project.

 ***[Go to the Delivering data section.](./deliver)***